cybera/synthi/manual/src/sections/PythonAPI.md

 ### Installation

-Git clone the [python-synthi](https://github.com/cybera/python-synthi.git) repository.
+Git clone the [python-synthi](https://github.com/cybera/python-synthi.git) repository from the same environment that you'll be running Jupyter Lab.

 ```bash
 pip install -e python-synthi
 ```

-from the same environment that you'll be running Jupyter Lab.
 You can also run the following from a notebook cell to ensure the pip package is installed in the right environment:

 ```bash
 !pip install -e python-synthi
 ```

-In either case, you'll need to restart any running Jupyter kernels to be able to access the package.
+In either case, you'll need to restart any running Jupyter kernels in order to access the package.

 ### Creating a connection